elapenn/aeflow/Readme.md

 (remember to set your own API key)

-For --cdsapikey parameter you must set your own Copernicus Climate CDS API key.
+For `--cdsapikey` parameter you must obtain your own Copernicus Climate CDS API key.

-You must register and get your personal key here: https://cds.climate.copernicus.eu/
+You can register and get your personal key here: https://cds.climate.copernicus.eu/

 #